Why aren't duplication metrics being calculated?#

 The Commits and Pull Request pages display an empty New Duplication tab.

-The analysis logs for commits will not display a duplication analysis task for the tool corresponding to the affected language.
+The analysis logs for commits won't display a duplication analysis task for the tool corresponding to the affected language.

-As a workaround, if you are exceeding the maximum number of source code files:
+As a workaround, if you're exceeding the maximum number of source code files:

 We recommend that you use a Codacy configuration file to exclude source code files of the affected language from your project to decrease the number of files to be analyzed.

-For example, you may be able to exclude files that are automatically generated from your test suite or files belonging to dependencies that are not maintained by your team, such as the
+For example, you may be able to exclude files that are automatically generated from your test suite or files belonging to dependencies that aren't maintained by your team, such as the

 Reanalyze the last commit in the repository so that Codacy runs the code duplication analysis.

-If the analysis finishes but the code duplication metric was not calculated, follow the next steps:
+If the analysis finishes but the code duplication metric wasn't calculated, follow the next steps:

-If you are using Codacy Self-hosted, open the Admin panel, Repositories, select the repository, tab Settings, and reset the code duplication analysis in Duplication settings.
+If you're using Codacy Self-hosted, open the Admin panel, Repositories, select the repository, tab Settings, and reset the code duplication analysis in Duplication settings.
 Then, reanalyze the last commit in the repository so that Codacy runs the code duplication analysis.

 --tool-timeoutto specify a larger timeout for the execution of the tool.

-If you are using Codacy Cloud or if the steps above did not solve the issue, contact firstname.lastname@example.org.
+If you're using Codacy Cloud or if the steps above didn't solve the issue, please contact us at email@example.com.